- Opens: Friday 28 February 2020

 - Duration: 36 Months

-Applicant will need to self-fund, find sponsorship for tuition and bench fees of £12,000 per annum for duration of studies
+Applicant will need to self-fund, find sponsorship for tuition fees for duration of studies